Bitcoin Price Key Highlights

 - Bitcoin price broke below the latest swing low to confirm that selling pressure remains.

 - Price is testing one of the Fibonacci extension levels and could head to the next ones from here.

 - Technical indicators are giving mixed signals but the overall downtrend remains intact.

 Bitcoin price is resuming the slide and bearish pressure could pick up now that it broke below the $6,050 swing low.

 Technical Indicators Signals

-The 100 SMA is still below the longer-term 200 SMA to confirm that the path of least resistance is to the downside.
-This suggests that the selloff is more likely to resume than to reverse.
+The 100 SMA is safely below the longer-term 200 SMA to signal that the path of least resistance is to the downside.
+This signals that the selloff is more likely to resume than to reverse.
 The short-term moving average also lines up with the top of the channel to add to its strength as a ceiling.

 Price has broken below the swing low and 50% Fib extension around $6,050 to indicate that bearish momentum is picking up.
 This might be enough to take bitcoin down to the support at $5,500 or the full extension at $5,238.

 However, RSI is heading north so bitcoin price could follow suit.
 Similarly stochastic is moving up to indicate that buyers are trying to regain control while sellers take a break.
 Once both oscillators hit overbought levels, though, bears could return and push for new lows.